Your cookie preferences

 • not been declined a Halifax Bank credit card within the last 30 days

-• can't transfer from another Halifax account
+• You cannot transfer a balance from another card issued by Halifax

 • additional criteria for acceptance from the lender may apply